Customs and traditions of the Chinese People

 Behavior

 As a whole the Chinese people are restrained in showing affection in public.
 Maintaining eye contact is considered intrusive and a physical embrace is reserved for close relationships.
 Shaking hands is now commonly used for formal business meetings, it is something that Chinese expect to do with foreigners but it is not traditional.
 Since Covid19 the traditional bow has had a resurgence.
-Things you take for granted have only recently accepted in China, for instance clapping hands used to be used to drive out evil spirits not to show appreciation.
+Things you take for granted have only recently been accepted in China, for instance clapping hands used to be used to drive out evil spirits rather than to show appreciation.
 Facial expressions are kept to a minimum and these characteristics have made foreigners use the term ‘inscrutable’ to describe the lack of apparent reaction.
 Often careful analysis of a conversation is needed to assess a person's true feelings.
-A highly respected quality in China is rěn which is roughly forbearance or putting up with things without protesting.
+A highly respected quality in China is 忍 rěn which is roughly forbearance or putting up with things without protesting.
 Part of this has its roots in history, for a long time a whole family was punished for the crimes of one individual, ignorance was not a defense, so reticence in saying anything definite became natural.
-Losing one's temper is never a good idea, it is seen as a lack of self control and rarely yields a good result as the victim loses ‘face’ if they were to accept blame.
+Losing one's temper is never a good idea, it is seen as a lack of self control and rarely yields a good result as the victim loses ‘face’ if they accept blame.

 Spitting is a cultural tradition, it was considered unhealthy to swallow spittle and so spitting is something that still happens, particularly in rural areas.
 The Chinese leader Deng Xiaoping was admired for his ability to spit with unerring aim directly into a spittoon.
 Spitting was also considered a defense against demons, they don't like being spat at, so, strangely a passing funeral was a focus for spitting.
 In recent years the government has tried to reduce spitting in public with some success.

 On the other hand blowing your nose is not considered pleasant in China.
 Chinese people will do this much more discretely than in the west.
 Reusable cotton handkerchiefs are considered particularly vile.
 Cigarette smoking is still prevalent and China has the unenviable position as the top tobacco consuming nation (2,400 billion cigarettes in 2019).
-Although there are bans on smoking in some public places and restaurants these are not always obeyed.
+Although there are bans on smoking in most public places and restaurants these are not always obeyed.

 It is traditional to take a shower after work before going out in the evening, and also before bedtime.
 This reflects the often hot and humid climate and contrasts with the western habit of a morning shower.